ManimCommunity/manim/docs/source/installation/colab.rst

 After the execution has completed, you will be prompted to restart the runtime.
 Click the "restart runtime" button at the bottom of the cell output.

-In another cell, add a manim import.
+In the next cell, import manim like so:

 .. code-block::